ostheperson/pubsub-broadcaster/README.md

 The system is designed to be robust and handle common failures gracefully.

-*   **pubsub Disconnection:** If the connection to the pubsub system is lost, it attempts to reconnect using an exponential backoff.
-Once the pubsub system is available again, the connection is re-established, and message flow resumes.
+*   **pub/sub Disconnection:** If the connection to the pub/sub system is lost, it attempts to reconnect using an exponential backoff.
+Once the pub/sub system is available again, the connection is re-established, and message flow resumes.

-*   **Resource Management:** If a broadcaster loses its last client, its pubsub subscription is shutsdown and signals the manager to be removed.
+*   **Resource Management:** If a broadcaster loses its last client, its pub/sub subscription is shutsdown and signals the manager to be removed.

 *   **Graceful Shutdown:** The entire system can be shut down cleanly, ensuring all connections are closed and goroutines are terminated without leaks.

+*   **Adapter Version Decoupling:** The library's adapter interfaces allow users to provide their own pub/sub client implementations, decoupling the library from specific external package versions.

 ## Quick Start